 Episodes of Care

 Episodes of Care is the value-based model that Horizon BCBSNJ uses to engage physicians in certain specialties in our value-based strategy.
-In patient-centered Episodes of Care (EOC) programs, a practice or doctor acts as the coordinator to orchestrate the full spectrum of care for a specific medical condition, illness, life event, or within a defined period of time.
+In patient-centered Episodes of Care (EOC) programs, a practice or doctor acts as the conductor who orchestrates the full spectrum of care for a specific medical condition, illness, or life event within a defined period of time.
 The focus is on coordinated, collaborative care across the health care continuum to ensure that patients receive the highest quality and most comprehensive care.
 Using outcome measures developed in conjunction with our physician partners, our goals are to achieve the best long-term outcomes, create experiences that patients feel good about and reduce the total cost of care.

 EOC is an innovative care model that: